s-nlp/kbqa/README.md

 The output file will be a `.csv` file of the same format as the published [finalised HuggingFace dataset](https://huggingface.co/datasets/s-nlp/KGQASubgraphsRanking). **Please pay attention that one would need to repeat the "[Building the Subgraphs](#building-the-subgraphs)" and "[Subgraphs Feature Extraction](#subgraphs-feature-extraction)" sections for train, val, test for T5-large-ssm, T5-xl-ssm, Mistral, and Mixtral**.
 The [finalised HuggingFace dataset](https://huggingface.co/datasets/s-nlp/KGQASubgraphsRanking) already combined all data splits and LLMs into one total-packaged dataset.

 ### Ranking Answer Candidates Using Subgraphs
-Using the [finalised dataset](https://huggingface.co/datasets/s-nlp/KGQASubgraphsRanking), we devised the following rankers:
+Using the [finalised dataset](https://huggingface.co/datasets/s-nlp/KGQASubgraphsRanking), we devised the following reranking methods to select the most probable answers from candidate lists:

-- **Graph Transformer**: leveraging the raw subgraphs by itselves.
-- **Regression-based**: Logistic and Linear Regression with graph features and MPNet embeddings of text and G2T features.
+- **Regression-based**: Logistic and Linear Regression models using graph features and MPNet embeddings of text and G2T features.
-- **Gradient Boosting**: Catboost with graph features and MPNet embeddings of text and G2T features.
+- **Gradient Boosting (CatBoost)**: Gradient boosting models with graph features and MPNet embeddings of text and G2T features.
-- **Sequence Ranker**: MPNet with G2T features.
+- **Sequence Ranker (MPNet)**: Semantic similarity-based ranking using MPNet embeddings of G2T features.
+- **RankGPT**: Zero-shot LLM-based reranking using instructional permutation generation (supports both Mintaka and MKQA-hf datasets).

+These methods utilize various features extracted from the mined subgraphs, including graph structural features, text embeddings, and graph-to-text (G2T) sequence embeddings.

 After training/fitting, all tuned rankers will generate the list of re-ranked answer candidates with the same skeleton, outlined in `/kbqa/experiments/subgraphs_reranking/ranking_model.py` (**beside Graphormer**).
-This list of re-ranked answer candidates (in `jsonl` format) is then evaluated with Hits@N metrics with `kbqa/mintaka_evaluate.py`
+This list of re-ranked answer candidates (in `jsonl` format) is then evaluated with Hits@N metrics with `kbqa/mintaka_evaluate.py`.
-Evaluating

 #### Training \&  Generating the Re-ranked Answers
 **Graphormer:** As Graphormer was introduced in the original paper, it is the only ranker that was **not updated** to work with `kbqa/experiments/subgraphs_reranking/ranking_model.py` and `kbqa/mintaka_evaluate.py`.
 We are still working to refractor the code to the unified ranking pipeline, introduced in the extended paper.
 With that in mind, you can train the Graphormer model with:
 ```bash